 Why Is Remote Recording Non-Negotiable for Finance Podcasts?

-Most finance podcasts involve remote guests: clients, co-hosts, industry experts located in different cities or countries.
+Many finance podcasts’ formats involve remote guests: clients, co-hosts, and industry experts located in different cities or countries.
 The recording platform you use for those conversations determines the audio quality ceiling for roughly half your episode content.

 The core principle: never use a video conferencing tool as your final audio recording.
 Zoom, Microsoft Teams, and Google Meet all apply heavy compression and noise suppression algorithms designed to make voice communication intelligible, not broadcast-quality.
 The result is audio that sounds processed, narrow in frequency range, and often has artifacts from the noise suppression that become obvious when played back through speakers or headphones.